Cbot-XRPL/URI-Token-Remit/README.md

-## How to install the Forwarder Hook on Mainnet?
+## How to install the URI Token Remit Hook on Mainnet?

 Same as Testnet but changing the hookhash.
 The Hookhash is D22582E8BAF59FC682DEF490A3992CADB3CD5CCE851FB358B2DE299ABE30DB9E.